PK-cod3ch3mist/ASCII-Media-Player/README.md

 A python program that creates ASCII graphics (with true color support if enabled) from images and videos.
 It can also play videos with subtitle support (given a .srt file)! :scream:

-# 🧐 Motivation
+# 🍎 Motivation
-You have seen Music Players, Stackoverflow surfers, Hacker News portals etc. in the terminal, so it the logical next step 😀.
+You have seen Music Players, Stackoverflow surfers, Hacker News portals etc. in the terminal, so it is the logical next step 😅.
 Besides, the terminal makes almost everything appear x10 times more cool.

-# Dependencies
+# ⚗️ Dependencies

 ## Language and Packages
 The program runs using python3